 Why is coal miner Glencore doing a ‘green energy’ deal with Discovery?
 Is Glencore’s green energy deal underscored by damage control, an effort to drum up good climate PR, or a legitimate mitigation exercise?… by Rob Rose October 7, 2025 Energy & ESG 1

-Investing in nature: Time for financiers to act Governments cannot close the biodiversity financing gap alone.
+Investing in nature: time for financiers to act Governments cannot close the biodiversity financing gap alone.
 The private sector – asset managers, insurers and banks – must lead… by Thabang Selota October 7, 2025 Energy & ESG·Opinion

 Banks retreat from climate change commitments – but it’s business more than politics The Net-Zero Banking Alliance suspended activities in August.
 Why did such initiatives rise and then fall?… David D LevyRami Kaplan October 7, 2025 Analysis·Energy & ESG